 8210 Bodie Island Lighthouse Road, Nags Head, NC Website

 Bodie Island Lighthouse stands in stark contrast to the marsh areas surrounding it with its white and black horizontal stripes of equal width.
-Bodie will be the first of three Outer Banks lighthouses managed by the U.S. National Parks Service.
+Bodie will be the first of three Outer Banks lighthouses managed by the U.S. National Park Service.

 Open daily from 9 am to 4:30 pm during the summer, climb the 214 steps to the top.
 The fee to climb is $10.
-Tickets must be purchased the day of admission (not in advance).
+Tickets must be purchased on the day of admission (not in advance).
 Climbs start every 20 minutes, and there is a limit of 8 climbers at a time.

 The lighthouse features white and black stripes of equal width.
 The light pattern is 2.5 seconds on, 2.5 seconds off, 2.5 seconds on, 22.5 seconds off.